By Megan Dunn, Policy and Programs Director

 The work group was created by the 2019 Washington legislature to “review all existing best management practices and, if necessary, develop recommendations for improving the best management practices for aerial application of herbicides on state and private forestlands.”
-NCAP will be fighting for solutions that can offer protections for residents in forested areas and protections for our water and wildlife, including salmon species.
+NCAP will be fighting for solutions that can offer protections for residents in or near forested areas and protections for our water and wildlife, including salmon species.

 Visiting a Working Forest in Deer Park, Washington

 For the work group's meeting on September 6, 2019, I traveled with the group to see a working forest in Eastern Washington and stages of clear cut and aerial herbicide applications.
 Participants visited three different locations on private land to see the results of aerial spraying applied several months ago, one year ago and three to five years ago.
 The host site and company shared how they manage forests and use pesticides in order to replant for an average 35-40 year harvest.

 The area of Deer Park we visited burned in 2015 with the Carpenter Fire.
 In the photo at the top of the page, you can see dry dead land in the front, a portion that did not burn and greener growth to the back after being sprayed 3 years ago and replanted.
 In the center is a creek which is not directly sprayed but water is not tested for drift pollution.

 The company harvests and sprays using aerial applications in stages like a checkerboard.
 This allows wildlife to move about the forest as it regrows in stages.
 But not all companies even provide this allowance for wildlife.

 An Alternate Approach